 - Replace high fatty foods with dairy, eggs, poultry, fish, beans, soy and sprouts.

-- Substitute whole fat milk and products with low fat products
+- Substitute whole fat milk and products with low-fat products

-- Select low fat smoothies over high calorie sugary shakes or ice cream
+- Select low-fat smoothies over high-calorie sugary shakes or ice cream

 - Eliminate soda or any aerated drinks from the diet

 - Offer smaller portions in meals.
 Let the child ask for more.
-This develops child’s sense of hunger and how much food is required.
+This develops a child’s sense of hunger and how much food is required.

 - Experiment with herbs and spices.
 Use herbs and spices such as mint, cinnamon, allspice, or nutmeg to add sweetness to food without the empty calories.

 - Stock your fridge with healthy foods only.
-Keep the high calorie foods out of reach from kids.
+Keep the high-calorie foods out of reach from kids.